2012 Women's World Team Squash Championships

-The 2012 Women's World Team Squash Championships is the women's edition of the 2012 World Team Squash Championships, which serves as the world team championship for squash players.
-The event were held in Nîmes, France and took place from November 12 to November 17, 2012.
+The 2012 Women's World Team Squash Championships was the women's edition of the 2012 World Team Squash Championships, which serves as the world team championship for squash players.
+The event was held in Nîmes, France from November 12 to 17, 2012.
 The tournament was organized by the World Squash Federation and the French Squash Federation.
-The Egypt team won his second World Team Championships beating the English team in the final.
+The Egypt team won their second World Team Championships, beating the English team in the final.

 Participating teams

 A total of 26 teams competed from all the five confederations: Africa, America, Asia, Europe and Oceania.
 For Argentina, Czech Republic, Namibia and South Korea, it was their first participation at a world team championship.